openupm/openupm/docs/docs/getting-started.md

 }
 ```

-The openupm-cli add both `com.littlebigfun.addressable-importer` and `com.unity.addressables` to dependencies.
-And since `com.littlebigfun` is the only namespace hosting on openupm registry, it was added to the scoped registry list.
+The openupm-cli adds both `com.littlebigfun.addressable-importer` and `com.unity.addressables` to dependencies.
+It also modified the scopedRegistries to link the `com.littlebigfun.addressable-importer` namespace with the openupm registry.

-Please visit [openupm-cli readme](https://github.com/openupm/openupm-cli#openupm-cli) for more usage.
+Please visit the [openupm-cli readme](https://github.com/openupm/openupm-cli#openupm-cli) for more usages.